 What medications do you prescribe?

 Brightside only prescribes FDA-approved medications that have a proven safety profile and deliver clinically-meaningful benefits to our members, including antidepressant medication like SSRIs and SNRIs.
 There’s never a guarantee that our providers will write a prescription.
-If a member is prescribed medication after an evaluation, it is delivered to their door monthly, or can be picked up at the local pharmacy of their choice.
+If a member is prescribed medication after an evaluation, it can be picked up at the local pharmacy of their choice.

 We do not prescribe controlled substances as we are committed to providing safe and effective care.
 Prescribing controlled substances, especially in a virtual environment, comes with risk.
 While controlled medications may provide symptom relief quickly, they are less effective at providing lasting relief.
 Individuals can develop addiction and tolerance in a short period of time, requiring a higher dosage of medication to generate the same effect.
 Due to this high risk of abuse and limited efficacy, Brightside does not prescribe controlled substances, focusing instead on safe, effective treatments.